xorbitsai/inference/doc/source/models/model_abilities/multimodal.rst

 Quickstart
 ----------------------

-Images are made available to the model in two main ways: by passing a link to the image or by passing the audio url directly in the request.
+Audios are made available to the model in two main ways: by passing a link to the image or by passing the audio url directly in the request.